HuttunenBe/reactTasks/README.md

-# 📚 React Books Catalog App A class project completed by following the teacher’s guidance.
-This React application allows users to browse, search, and manage a simple book catalog.
-The task aims to
+# 📚 React Books Catalog App

+A class project completed by following the teacher’s guidance.
+This React application allows users to browse, search and manage a simple book catalog.

 ## 📝 What It Does
 - Pages to add books, view books and to view the to do list